What is your ranking?

-What should I do if I need more time to complete my study?
+What should I do if I need more time to complete my studies?

-It’s important however that you don’t lose momentum.
-We encourage you to contacat and work with our student support services if you feel you need a study break.
+We encourage you to contact and work with our student support services if you feel you need a study break.

 Can I contact my lecturers in person?

 Yes, you can.
 You will have access to their contact details which are detailed in your student handbook.